plumbing missed call follow-up harrisburg pa

 Harrisburg's plumbing season never really stops — and neither do the missed calls

 Historic Dauphin County rowhomes built before 1940 have cast-iron and galvanized supply lines that fail in hard freezes; suburban Mechanicsburg and Hershey developments generate constant service-call volume year-round.
 A solo plumber or small crew running PA HICPA-licensed work cannot answer every call from the truck.
-Each unanswered ring is a job that lands with a competitor.
-Emergencies and non-urgent requests arrive in the same voicemail queue with no triage — and every decision about what to dispatch requires a licensed owner.

 - Freeze-related burst-pipe calls spike January through March across Harrisburg city and Dauphin County suburbs